Top 7 Tick Plants That Repel Ticks

 Flowers of tick repelling plants look good too

 To keep your yard free from ticks and other unwanted pests, most of these plants have to flower first in order to produce essential oils that keep ticks away.
 Some plants winter over and will be effective also in the following years.
-Don’t just plant one kind of tick repelling plant but combine several plants to benefit from the various essential oils these plants produce.
+Don’t just plant one kind of tick repelling plant but combine several plants to benefit from the various essentials oils these plants produce.

 As much as those plants in your garden may help to curb the tick problem don’t forget to use personal tick repellent.